Skip to main content

 • Pawing at the Mouth or Face: A clear sign of oral pain.

-• Reduced Fecal Output: A direct result of decreased food intake.
+• Reduced Fecal Output: A sign of decreased food intake and potential GI stasis.

-If you suspect your guinea pig has dental issues, an immediate visit to an exotics-savvy vet is necessary.
+If you suspect your guinea pig has dental disease, a visit to a veterinarian experienced with exotic pets is essential.
+A thorough diagnosis involves:

 • Pain Management: This is a very painful condition, and ongoing pain medication is crucial for the guinea pig's quality of life.

-• Supportive Care: Syringe-feeding with a critical care formula is necessary if the guinea pig is not eating on its own.
+• Supportive Care: Syringe-feeding with a critical care formula and fluid therapy are often necessary to support the guinea pig during recovery.

 Prevention: The Only True Cure